 Another good idea is to have a business insurance policy on your home, rather than standard homeowner’s coverage.
 Home Away Assure is a CBIZ Insurance program designed to completely replace your homeowner’s policy.
 It covers you for more than just liability in the event a guest claims they were hurt while staying at your property, for example.
 In the event that a pipe bursts, for example, your policy would not only cover the damage but the loss of income generated by your business during the vacancy.
 I have a policy through my trusted insurance broker, but I have found a wealth of information and resources available on the VRBO/Homeaway website.
 In our first year of operations, so far we have not had to exercise any of the coverage or utilize any damage deposits, but it gives us peace of mind knowing it is there.
 For further reading, check out this article.

-Finally, a key component to deciding if any property is a worthwhile investment or not is through financial analysis.
+Finally, a key component to deciding if a vacation rental is a good investment or not is through financial analysis.
 I happen to love numbers and have an awesome excel spreadsheet at my disposal that helps me crunch numbers for any specific property my clients are considering.
 It uses a conservative annual appreciation calculation of 2% per year and a variable vacancy rate, among other variables, like taxes, Home Owner Association fees, and annual maintenance.
 It shows a 10-year return on investment (ROI) calculation.

-It is imperative that if you are considering investing in a vacation rental that you do your research to make sure it is legal to do so.
-There are specifically zoned areas where this type of use is permitted.
+It is imperative that if you are considering investing in a vacation rental property that you do your research to make sure it is legal to do so.
+There are specifically zoned areas where you will find Hawaii vacation rentals for sale and this type of use is common.
 And like purchasing any property, you also need to do your due diligence when it comes to a home inspection, evaluation of cesspool/septic/sewer, termite inspection, and more.
 A good agent will help guide you through all of these processes.

 This stunning Kauai residence is ideally located with direct access to the beach.
 In 2016, it grossed over $300,000 in vacation rental income.
 It is currently listed for sale by my colleagues, Ben Wellborn and Tiffany Spencer, both with Hawai’i Life Real Estate Brokers.